barbarer/py4e-int/_sources/tuples/mixedupcode_orig.rst

         return grocery_list

 .. activecode:: tup_mixedupcode_10_ac
+    :practice: T
     :autograde: unittest

     Write a function called ``grocery`` that takes in a dictionary, ``d``, and changes ``d`` into a list of tuples, then sort the list by the dictionary's values in ascending order.
 Note: values must be positive.
     For example, ``grocery({'chicken': 5, 'lettuce': 3, 'orange juice': 4, 'bagels': 2.50, 'bacon': 4.25, 'bread': 8})`` should return ``[('bagels', 2.5), ('lettuce', 3), ('orange juice', 4), ('bacon', 4.25), ('chicken', 5), ('bread', 8)]``.
     ~~~~
     def grocery(d):